-Ian Clark, Bruce Booth and Scott Requadt will serve on the compensation committee, which will be chaired by Mr. Clark.
+will serve on the compensation committee, which will be chaired by .
 Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules.
 The compensation committee's responsibilities include:

-annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer;

-- evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation, recommending to the board of directors (i) determining the cash compensation of our Chief Executive Officer and (ii) grants and awards to our Chief Executive Officer under equity-based plans; - · reviewing and approving the cash compensation of our other executive officers; - · reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+- annually reviewing and approving the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation (i) determining the cash compensation of our Chief Executive Officer and (ii) determining and approving grants and awards to our Chief Executive Officer under equity-based plans; - · reviewing and approving the cash compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - · overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.